Similarity-Distance-Magnitude Activations: Methods

 The estimator that rejects all points would meet these conditions.
 However, given two estimators that meet these conditions, we prefer that which rejects fewer points, ceteris paribus.
 In other words, we seek estimators that meet our reliability condition and are informative (i.e., maximize the number of points that are properly admitted), but when the estimator is uncertain, we prefer rejection over unexpectedly falling under the desired $\alpha$ probability threshold.

 Quantity I corresponds to top-label calibration \citep{GuptaAndRamdas-2022-ToplabelCalibration}, but with a single bin for evaluation, $[\alpha, 1]$, removing ambiguity with regard to the choice of binning the probabilities.
-Quantity II does not directly correspond to quantities typically examined in the empirical calibration literature \citep[inter alia]{Brier-1950-BrierCalibration,Dawid-1982-CalibratedBayesian,GuoEtAl-2017-TempScaling,VaicenaviciusEtAl-2019-EvaluatingCalibration,KullEtAl-2019-BeyondTempScaling}, but it approximates\footnote{ For simplicity of presentation, we omit consideration of the Beta-distributed error term that is a function of the effective sample size of split-conformal coverage \citep{Vovk-2012-ConditionalValidity}.
-In practice, this term is negligible in the present experiments given $|\calibrationSplit|$ and the resolution of the comparisons.} label-conditional conformal coverage in the restricted setting of class-wise thresholds that only admit prediction sets of cardinality 1.
-We describe a straightforward procedure to estimate this quantity next.
+Quantity II does not directly correspond to quantities typically examined in the calibration literature \citep[inter alia]{Brier-1950-BrierCalibration,Dawid-1982-CalibratedBayesian,GuoEtAl-2017-TempScaling,VaicenaviciusEtAl-2019-EvaluatingCalibration,KullEtAl-2019-BeyondTempScaling}, but it approximates label-conditional conformal coverage in the special case of class-wise thresholds that only admit prediction sets of cardinality 1.
+We introduce a straightforward procedure to estimate this quantity next.